anngvu/accent/README.md

 #### Built-in client interface

-It might be helpful to read the [discussion of client differences](https://github.com/anngvu/accent?tab=readme-ov-file#Discussion-of-client-differences) first.
-But the first few steps are the same as for MCP server mode:
+The first few steps are the same as for MCP server mode:

 1. Download a jar release from the [releases page](https://github.com/anngvu/accent/releases) -- download release or later for the web app client interface.
 2. Set up a config file in the same location as your jar.
 See [Configuration](https://github.com/anngvu/accent?tab=readme-ov-file#configuration).